 These are the steps you need to follow to create a custom view in Desk365:

 1. Select the required filters.
-For example, let’s say you want to have a view that shows all the tickets that are created from Microsoft Teams as the source.
-To do this, you can create a view from the Tickets tab, where you have to select Microsoft Teams as the ‘Channel’.
+For example, let’s say you want to have a view that shows all the Agent Tickets that are in status – Open, Pending, Resolved, and Closed.

 Click on the ‘Apply Filters’ button to save the custom view that you’ve created.

 2. Provide a name for the view by clicking the “New Custom View” button on the left side.
-Here the new view is named ‘MS Teams Tickets’.
+Here the new view is named as ‘AllAgentView’.
+Similarly, you can create more custom views of your choice.

 Deleting Custom Views